-The good news is, as it’s really popular to shop around for flights nowadays, there are loads of handy sites that make flight comparison way easier and less time consuming.
+The good news is, as shopping around for flights is really popular nowadays, there are loads of handy sites that make flight comparison much easier and less time-consuming.

-Try using sites such as Low Cost Holidays or Expedia to see if you can get a good deal on a bundle (flight + hotel, for example) before checking airline websites to see if it works out cheaper to book separately.
+Try using sites such as Expedia or Hotels.com (don't be fooled by the name - they do flights too!) to see if you can get a good deal on a bundle (flights and a hotel, for example) before checking airline websites to see if it works out cheaper to book separately.

-Adioso is a flight comparison site that favours the flexible traveller, so if your were interested in points one and two of this list, then you’re gonna love this site!
-They also have a search engine that responds well to natural language, meaning you can search for terms like ‘cheapest journey London to New York mid-May’ and see what comes up.
+Adioso is a flight comparison site that favours the flexible traveller, helping you pick the dates and destinations that are best for you.
+They also have a search engine that responds well to natural language, meaning you can search for terms like 'cheapest journey London to New York mid-May' and see what comes up.
 Pretty neat!

-Booking with Student Universe or STA can also lead you in directions you might not have considered which is good for the adventurous types, and there are a great amount of student-focussed holidays that offer more activities, social events and most importantly – student discounts!
+Booking with Student Universe or STA can also lead you in directions you might not have considered, which is good for the adventurous types.
+Plus, there are loads of student-focused holidays that offer more activities, social events and most importantly – student discounts!

-Although, if you choose to drop by a STA Travel and speak to someone, don’t be talked into committing to anything you’re not sure about.
-These people are still essentially trying to make a sale, so make sure your 100% convinced before agreeing to anything.
+Although, if you choose to drop by STA Travel and speak to someone, don't be talked into committing to anything you're not sure about.
+These people are still essentially trying to make a sale, so make sure you're 100% convinced before agreeing to anything.

 Last minute deals have the reputation of being a cheap option, but in reality they rarely are.
 When was the last time you waited until the last minute to book your flight somewhere and were pleasantly surprised to see the prices much lower than they were before?
 Yeah... never happened to us either.

 The way forward is to book early – even up to a year in advance.
-Seats on flights tend to be cheaper when they’re first released, so get online as soon as flights come on sale.
+Seats on flights tend to be cheaper when they're first released (typically about a year before the actual flight, but sometimes earlier), so get online as soon as flights come on sale.

-Flight prices fluctuate based on demand, and generally they start off cheap and rise as time progresses.
-Costs will probably dip again before rising in the last few days before the flight departs, but that’s a risk probably not worth taking as there’s a chance that if it’s a popular flight, prices won’t dip at all.
+Although costs will probably dip again before rising in the last few days before the flight departs, that's probably not a risk worth taking as there's a chance that prices won't dip at all (if it's a popular flight), or that it'll sell out before you get your ticket.

-However, if you are a bit more flexible (you’re probably seeing a bit of a running theme here…) then it’s definitely worth checking out sites like lastminute.com’s flights page, as they will post up flights that suddenly drop in price as the departure date approaches.
+However, if you are a bit more flexible (you're probably seeing a bit of a running theme here...) then it's definitely worth checking out sites like lastminute.com, as they will post up flights that suddenly drop in price as the departure date approaches.